Skip to content

 The value of lived expertise

-At HOPE, we believe those whose lives have been most impacted by health and social systems hold the deepest wisdom on how to improve them.
+At HOPE, we believe those whose lives have been most impacted by health and social systems hold deep wisdom on how to improve them.
 Their voices are not just valuable—they are essential to our understanding of complex social issues.
-We are committed to shifting power by ensuring that individuals with lived expertise are shaping policies, programs, and decisions that impact their families’ lives.
+We are committed to sharing power by ensuring that individuals with lived expertise are shaping policies, programs, and decisions that impact their families’ lives.
 Working at the intersection of academic knowledge, professional experience, and lived expertise, we can create a more inclusive, effective, and empathetic approach to serving children and families.

 Back To Top